 Eat food that is light on the digestive system

 Don’t eat a heavy meal or a hearty breakfast right before your road trip.
 You want to be gentle for your intestines and give them as little work as possible.
-Make sure to eat natural food, which are non GMO.
+Make sure to eat natural food, which is non-GMO.
 Drink plenty of water and bring a water bottle with a filter to avoid catching any bacteria.
 Don’t let people put ice in your drink and avoid ice cream.

 Other tips to survive a road trip with Crohn’s disease